 Tangie is one of the cannabis strains bred with fan-favorite Tangerine Dream strain in mind.
 The minds at DNA Genetics revealed Tangie in the mid-1990s, during Tangerine Dream's peak, as a sort of tribute strain crossed with the strain Skunk #1, increase the citrus and funk aromatics.
 The sativa-leaning hybrid, however, makes a name for itself with its clear-headed and happy high.
-While the high yields mostly sativa effects, Tangie can effectively soothe minor pains and induce hunger.
 For recreational consumers, Tangie provides a punchy, energetic high.
 This strain is ideal for beginners and veteran smokers alike, thanks to it's amenable and manageable effects.

 Overview of Tangie